#1 Reason Why Kids Complain – How resistance breeds anxiety

 Resistance breeds anxiety

-resistance- why kids complainWhat is worse is that, over time, if not understood, this resistance leads to negative identity conclusions as the chosen label – victim/stuck/lazy/mentally ill/physically ill/weak/incapable/stupid/ self-sabotaging – starts to stick, even though we were just a regular human having biologically-appropriate resistance.
-Over months and years of seeing yourself this way and the ensuing isolation this negative self-judgment brings, ongoing depression, anxiety, addiction, OCD and more are the result.
-And then you assume you have a mental illness and so… you have a mental illness.
+What is worse is that, over time, if not understood, this resistance leads to negative identity conclusions as the chosen label – victim/stuck/lazy/mentally ill/physically ill/weak/incapable/stupid/ self-sabotaging – starts to stick, even though we were just a regular human having biologically-appropriate resistance.
+Over months and years of seeing yourself this way and the ensuing isolation this negative self-judgment brings, ongoing depression, anxiety, addiction, OCD, and more are the result.
+And then you assume you have a mental illness, and so… you have a mental illness.

 If we understood what the resistance is, we can save ourselves a load of pain.
 Without the distraction, we can see the benefits of the chore.
 We would know that we are safe doing it, and that literally we are able to, even if we don’t want to.
 Once we do the chores regularly, this resistance goes down because the familiarity will make the brain see it as less of a threat.
 Get it?

-What parents can to do when kids complain
+What can parents do when kids complain

-This is what you do: Validate it as what it is (explain it), be compassionate because you have felt it too, and convince them of the benefits (listed in this post), and make them do the chore anyway so that resistance doesn’t win.
+This is what you do: Validate it as what it is (explain it), be compassionate because you have felt it too, convince them of the benefits (listed in this post), and make them do the chore anyway so that resistance doesn’t win.
 They can see that it is not too bad.
 They can feel accomplished and build confidence in themselves.

 Chores help us in so many ways that make for a better future.
-Kids need to see how they help us thrive so their brains will stop fighting and life will start to feel easier.
+Kids need to see how they help us thrive so their brains will stop fighting and life will feel easier.

 When do you feel resistance?
 What did you think it was before now?